-Take something that saved me from the shadows, like personal development, and then something I’m crazy about, like planning, and you’ll end up with my ultimate holy grail: a personal development plan.
+Take something that saved me from the shadows (personal development) and something I’m crazy about (planning), and you’ll get my ultimate holy grail: personal development plans.

-However, it also comes in handy if you want to readjust some things in life or if you feel ready to boost your growth and live your dream life.
+Or if you want to readjust some things in life or feel ready to boost your growth and live your dream life.

 In this blog post, you’ll learn about what this plan is and the step-by-step process to create your own, from start to finish.

-When it comes to facing the scary question “How do you see yourself in 5, 10, 15, 20 years?” some of us freak out.
+When it comes to facing the difficult question, “How do you see yourself in 5, 10, 15, 20 years?” some of us freak out.

-And it’s understandable: we know our likes and dislikes change constantly, this question makes us look too far into the future and somehow, we’re supposed to know what’s going to happen in that long period of time???
+We change frequently, and this question makes us look too far into the future, and somehow, we’re supposed to know what will happen in that long period.

-My whole life I avoided this question like the plague and if someone dared to ask me, I would simply say I was ready to let life surprise me *facepalm*
+I avoided this question like the plague my whole life, and if someone dared to ask me, I would say I was ready to let life surprise me *facepalm*

-Now I’m kind of regretting I didn’t face it sooner and I’m here to tell you why it’s important to ask yourself those questions, what happens when you don’t and how to answer them with a good degree of certainty.
+Now I regret I didn’t face it sooner, and I’m here to tell you why it’s essential to ask yourself those questions.

 What is personal development?